The Mediterranean fruit fly has reappeared in California!

 If you suspect that you have seen an Oriental fruit fly in your garden, please contact the USDA hotline at (202) 720-2791.
 Visit the Dept. of Agriculture’s quarantine map to see what quarantines, if any, may include your garden!

-Huanglongbing is a disease caused by the Asian Citrus Psyllid, an insect the size of an aphid.
+Huanglongbing is a vascular disease of citrus trees that is caused by the Asian citrus psyllid, an insect the size of an aphid.

 Preventing the spread of HLB is critical to protecting citrus trees worldwide.
 In this effort, quarantines are in place that prohibit moving citrus fruit trees, leaves, and stems out of the quarantine area.
-Check this map to see if you are in or near an area of concern:
+Contact your county officials to see if you are in a quarantine zone.
+Looking at the maps below, you can see how a quarantine zone can change in just one year.
+Since the information to create these maps takes time to put together, you should assume that, if you live near any type of quarantine zone, you should act as though you are in it.

 Signs of infestation and infection include:

 Like other psyllids, the Asian citrus psyllid produces honeydew, which attracts ants and provides a growth medium for sooty mold.
-Ant traffic can be blocked wth the use of sticky barriers.
+Ant traffic can be blocked with the use of sticky barriers.

 Other ways you can prevent the spread of this disease: